edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-ControlPlaneEvents.md

         SkipCertVerify = "false"
   ```

+- Proposed service level metrics configuration structure
+    - *To be determined when we have more input and agreement on this ADR*
+- Proposed service level CPE configuration structure
+    - *To be determined when we have more input and agreement on this ADR*
 - Metrics and CPE collected/monitored and reported by a service will be associated with a name key.
 That name key will be used in the configuration to turn `on` the metric or CPE and will be used in the model/DTO when reporting on the metric or CPE.
+    - Proposed:  this can be accomplished with putting the service key in the topic like edgex/metrics/edgex-core-data .
+This allows subscriber to filter for a specific service using the full topic or all metrics using a wild card edgex/metrics#
 - *Should consideration be given to incorporate alternate protocols/standards for metric and CPE such as https://opentelemetry.io/ or https://github.com/statsd/?*
 - *Should we provide a standard interface for the function that gets called to create a new CPE*
 - *Should we provide a standard interface for the function that gets called by a schedule service (internal or external) to fetch and publish the desired metrics at the appointed time?*
     - *Do we dictate the use of the scheduler service for this or use the internal scheduler approach?*

 ## Decision